trayvonpan/tauri-plugin-iap/docs/tauri_plugin_iap_design.md

     - This JS function uses `await invoke(`${PLUGIN_NAME}::purchase`, { productId });` to send the command and its payload to the Tauri Rust backend.
 2.  **Rust Core to Native Platform:**
     - The `IapPlugin` in `plugin.rs` receives the `invoke` command.
-    - Based on the detected `target_os`, it delegates the call to the appropriate platform-specific `Store` implementation (e.g., `platform::macos::AppleStore` or `platform::android::GoogleStore`).
+    - Based on the detected `target_os`, it delegates the call to the appropriate platform-specific `Store` implementation (e.g., `platform::ios::AppleStore` or `platform::android::GoogleStore`).
     - The platform-specific Rust module then uses FFI (`swift-rs`) or JNI (`jni`) to call the native Swift/Kotlin code.
 3.  **Native Platform to Rust Core (Callbacks):**
     - The native Swift/Kotlin code performs the IAP operation (e.g., initiates a purchase, fetches product details).